External Memory Planar Point Location with Fast Updates: Left and Right Structures

 In this section we prove Theorem~\ref{lem:left_right}.
 Given $K$ points all of whose right (left) endpoints lie on a single vertical line, we construct a data structure which answers vertical ray-shooting queries on those segments in $O(\log_B K)$ \ios\ and supports insertions and deletions in $O((\log_B K)/B^{1-\epsilon})$ amortized \ios\, for a constant $0 < \epsilon \leq 1/2$.

-We describe the structure for the case where we are given a set $\cL$ of $K$ segments whose right endpoints have the same $x$-coordinate.
-The case where the left endpoints of the segments have the same $x$-coordinate is completely symmetric.
+We describe the structure for the case where we are given a set $\cL$ of $K$ segments whose right endpoints have the same $x$-coordinate (left structure)\footnote{Recall from Section~\ref{sec:overview} that we call left structures the ones storing the left subsegment of a segment $\sigma$, thus all subsegments stored in a left structure have the same $x$-coordinate of right endpoints.}.
+The case where the left endpoints of the segments have the same $x$-coordinate (right structure) is completely symmetric.
 For a segment $\sigma$, we will refer to the $y$-coordinate of its right endpoint as the \textit{$y$-coordinate of $\sigma$}.
 Conversely we define the \textit{$x$-coordinate of $\sigma$} to be the $x$-coordinate of its left endpoint.

+\paragraph{Total Order.} We assume that the segments in $\cL$ are ordered according to their $y$-coordinates.
+We can always order the segments according to this total order in $O((K/B) \log_{B}K)$ \ios.

-\paragraph{{\normalfont{\textbf{The Data Structure.}}}} We store all segments of $\cL$ in an augmented B-tree $\cT$ which supports vertical ray-shooting queries, insertions and deletions.
+\paragraph{The Data Structure.} We store all segments of $\cL$ in an augmented $\Be$-tree $\cT$ which supports vertical ray-shooting queries, insertions and deletions.
 The degree of each node is between $\Be/2$ and $\Be$, except the root which might have degree in the range $[2,\Be]$, and leaves store $\Theta(B)$ elements.
 For a node $v \in \cT$, let $\cT_v$ be the subtree rooted at $v$.
-Segments are sorted according to their $y$-coordinates.
-Thus each subtree $\cT_v$ corresponds to a range of $y$-coordinates, which we call the $y$-range of node $v$.
+Since the segments are sorted according to their $y$-coordinates, each subtree $\cT_v$ corresponds to a range of $y$-coordinates, which we call the $y$-range of node $v$.
 Let $v$ be an internal node of $\cT$ with children $v_1,\dotsc,v_{\Be}$.
 Node $v$ stores the following information:

-\begin{enumerate} \item A buffer of segments $\cS_v$ of capacity $B$ which contains segments in the $y$-range of $v$ whose left endpoints have the smallest $x$-coordinates (i.e., segments that extend the farthest from the vertical line) and are not stored in any buffer $\cS_w$ for an ancestor $w$ of $v$.
+\begin{enumerate}\itemsep.65em \item A buffer of segments $\cS_v$ of capacity $B$ which contains segments in the $y$-range of $v$ whose left endpoints have the smallest $x$-coordinates (i.e., segments that extend the farthest from the vertical line) and are not stored in any buffer $\cS_w$ for an ancestor $w$ of $v$.
 In other words, $\cT$ together with segments of buffers $\cS_v$ form an external memory priority search tree~\cite{ArgeSV99}. \item An insertion buffer $I_v$ and a deletion buffer $D_v$, each storing up to $B$ segments. \item A list $\cM_v$ that contains, for each child $v_i$, the segment with minimum $x$-coordinate stored in $\cS_{v_i}$.
 We call this the \textit{minimal} segment for child $v_i$. \end{enumerate}

 The data structure satisfies the following invariants: For each node $v \in \cT$, either $|\cS_{v}| \geq B/2$ or if $|\cS_{v}| < B/2$, then $I_v$ and $D_v$ are empty and all buffers stored in descendants $v$ are empty.
 Also, for each node $v$, buffers $\cS_v, I_v$ and $D_v$ are disjoint.
 Finally, for a leaf $v$, $I_v$ and $D_v$ are empty.